 Issue 24 (I'm missing issue 25 and 26)

 This is a large button pin that staff at McDonalds restaurants wore in 1986.
 As these figures were so popular, this is the second time that the Muppet Babies PVC figures were sold, which explains why the button says "They're Back" at the top.
 Baby Animal was added to the collection at this point, and there are some small variations to the figures.
 For example, the figure of Baby Gonzo is wearing shoes in this series, while in the first series he does not have shoes.

 Here are some smaller sized Muppet Babies plush toys, about 7 inches tall, made by Dakin in the late 1980s.
 Shown here is Kermit and Gonzo.
 In my experience these are considerably less common than the larger set of plush toys shown below.
 In addition, this is the only Baby Gonzo doll that Dakin made, as the character was not included in the series of larger sized plush toys.
-I have yet to see other characters for this series.
+Miss Piggy was also made for this 7 inch series, though I have yet to see any other characters for this set.